 A: That would be fantastic!

-The first example is much easier to act because it doesn't require spontaneity, and can be acted from the intellect.
+The first example is much easier to act because it doesn't require spontaneity, and can be acted from the intelligence.
 The second one has to be acted from the body.
 An actor who is not trained in managing her spontaneity could try to play it from the head, injecting all kinds of objectives and subtext, but the result would be stodgy at best.
+The solution is to exploit the moments of discovery and recognition.

 An extended flow of spontaneity is often referred to as just that - "flow."